FarronF/limerick-council-meetings/meetings/2017/11/27-Full Meeting of Limerick City and County Council/Minutes - Statutory Budget Meeting of Limerick City and County Council- 17th November 2017.md

 existing functions and staff with some targeted additional resources having regard to the

 need to deliver stronger results in this area.
-Under the operating model the relevant--- 19
+Under the operating model the relevant
+---
+19

 strategic directorate would be Economic Development and the relevant SPC - Economic